High-Energy Neutrinos from Active Galactic Nuclei: Abstract

 \section{Abstract}

 Active Galactic Nuclei (AGN) are sources of high-energy $\gamma$-rays and are considered to be promising candidates to be sources of high-energy cosmic rays and neutrinos as well.
 We present and discuss various models for ion acceleration and their interactions with matter and radiation leading to high-energy neutrino production.
-We consider neutrino production mechanisms in both jetted and non-jetted AGN, focusing on disks and coronae in the vicinity of the central black hole, jet regions, and magnetized environments surrounding the AGN.
-The IceCube Collaboration has reported high-energy neutrino events that may come from both the jetted AGN TXS 0506+056 and the non-jetted AGN NGC 1068.
+We consider neutrino production mechanisms in both jet-loud and jet-quiet AGN, focusing on disks and coronae in the vicinity of the central black hole, jet regions, and magnetized environments surrounding the AGN.
+The IceCube Collaboration has reported high-energy neutrino events that may come from both the jet-loud AGN TXS 0506+056 and the jet-quiet AGN NGC 1068.
 We discuss the implications of these observations themselves as well as the the origins of the all-sky neutrino intensity.

 \body